hcrlab/kuri_wandering_robot/README.md

 # Kuri Wandering Robot

-This repository contains the code associated with the following paper:
+This repository contains the code associated with the below paper.
+Please cite the paper if you use the code.

-"Not All Who Wander Are Lost: A Localization-Free System for In-The-Wild Mobile Robot Deployments" Authors Anonymized, Submitted to HRI22
+*Nanavati, A., Walker, N., Taber, L., Mavrogiannis, C., Takayama, L., Cakmak, M., & Srinivasa, S. (2022, March).
+Not All Who Wander Are Lost: A Localization-Free System for In-the-Wild Mobile Robot Deployments.
+In Proceedings of the 2022 ACM/IEEE International Conference on Human-Robot Interaction.*

 The code is broadly divided into three components: motion (`wandering_behavior`), remote user interaction (`slackbot`), and the executive node that integrates the two (`kuri_wandering_robot`).